-Total nitrogen, chl-a, and Secchi depth followed temporal progressions in 2021 that were distinct from long-term seasonal trends estimated from historical data (Figure 3).
+TN, chl-a, and Secchi depth followed temporal progressions in 2021 that were distinct from long-term seasonal trends estimated from historical data (Figure 3).
 For Area 1, TN and chl-a concentrations were frequently above normal ranges during April.
-Chlorophyll-a concentrations were observed in excess of 50 μg/L, although median concentrations for each week in April were less than 10 μg/L. The initial chlorophyll peak was associated with a localized phytoplankton bloom generally dominated by diatoms.
+Chl-a concentrations were observed in excess of 50 μg/L, although median concentrations for each week in April were less than 10 μg/L. The initial chl-a peak was associated with a localized phytoplankton bloom generally dominated by diatoms.
 The initial diatom bloom did not persist past April.
-Chlorophyll concentrations decreased slightly until June and July when values increased again above the seasonal expectation, coincident with an increase in K. brevis concentrations to bloom levels.
+Chl-a concentrations decreased slightly until June and July when values increased again above the seasonal expectation, coincident with an increase in K. brevis concentrations to bloom levels.
 Many Secchi observations in Area 1 were lower than normal in April and July.
 Observations in Areas 2 and 3 were more often within the normal seasonal range, with some exceptions for TN and chl-a in Area 3 in April, May, and July.
+These field-based observations were in line with remotely-estimated chl-a using satellite observations.
+These observations showed an initial bloom on April 5, which peaked on April 9 with a bloom area of about 25 km2 (about 10 km alongshore and 2.5 km cross-shore) in Area 1 of Fig. 1a, with chl-a ranging between 5 and 40 μg/L. The bloom disappeared on April 12 but reappeared on April 15 at the same location, then disappeared after April 22.
+Notably, similar blooms at this location were not observed from satellite in the month of April since Sentinel-3 satellite data became available in 2016.
+Clearly, the bloom was induced by the wastewater discharge, but localized and also short lived.

 Statistical comparisons between months for seasonally-corrected observations of TN, chl-a, and Secchi depth (Table 3) supported the results in Figure 3.
 Kruskal-Wallis tests that assessed if at least one of the months had significantly different observations for each parameter were significant (p < 0.05) for TN, chl-a, and Secchi depth for Areas 1 and 3 and for TN and chl-a for Area 2 (Table 3).
 Further analysis with multiple comparison tests generally showed that April/May were different from June/July depending on Area and parameter, such that observations in the later months were generally higher (or lower for Secchi) corresponding to increasing K. brevis abundances by mid-summer.